My Mother’s Day

 Starting my business wasn't only about a love of florals and other pretty designs.
 It was also about making room for motherhood.

-In 2020, I had gracefully accepted that I might not be able to have a child when I was blessed with a viable pregnancy.
+I had gracefully accepted being childless when I was blessed with a viable pregnancy in early 2020.

 I sense her passion coming through me and see it passing to my daughter.